-The student should choose their dissertation advisor no later than the beginning of the second Fall Semester for those that enroll in Fall 2021, or the second Spring semester for those that enroll in Spring 2022.
+The student should choose their dissertation advisor no later than the beginning of the second Fall Semester for those that enroll in Fall 2022, or the second Spring semester for those that enroll in Spring 2023.
 You will then become associated with your advisor's laboratory and academic department (but you will remain a student of the Plant Biology Program).
-The advisor's department provides research facilities and office space, and may provide financial support in the form of a research assistantship.
+The advisor's department provides research facilities and office space, and may provide financial support in the form of a research assistantship and/or a teaching assistantship.